John McDouall Stuart: Fifth expedition

 Stuart still planned to march north-west towards the known region of Victoria River, which had been mapped by Augustus Charles Gregory in 1858.
 Leaving the main expedition to rest, he led a series of small parties in that direction, but was blocked by thick scrub and a complete lack of water.
 After a great deal of effort, the scouting parties managed to find another watering point 80 km further north and Stuart moved the main body up.
 Over the next two weeks Stuart made three more attempts to find a practicable route over the plains to the north-west, but without success.
 Finally, he decided to try heading due north.
 He was rewarded with the discovery of "a splendid sheet of water" 150 m wide and 7 km long which he named "Newcastle Water, after his Grace the Duke of Newcastle, Secretary for the Colonies".

 For five more weeks the party camped at Newcastle Waters while Stuart tried to find a north-westward route to take them to Victoria River and thus the sea.
-The local Aboriginal people were unfriendly, lighting fires around the camp and spooking the horses, and Kekwick had to mount an armed sentry with instructions to fire warning shots whenever they came near.
+The local Aboriginal people were wary of trespassers on their land, lighting fires around the camp and spooking the horses, and Kekwick had to mount an armed sentry with instructions to fire warning shots whenever they came near.
 Provisions were running short and both men and horses were in poor condition.
 Finally, on 1 July 1861, exactly six months after they had left Chambers Creek, Stuart ordered a return.
 In the relative cool of the southern winter, they travelled fast, reaching the settled regions of South Australia in September.

 When Stuart learned that Burke and Wills were missing he immediately offered to join the search for them.
 The first rescue teams had left some time earlier, however, and soon returned with the news that no less than 7 members of the largest and best-equipped expedition in Australia's history had died.